kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 The implementation of provisioner and populator of this approach will be as follows:

 - Provisioner:
-  - Handles `VolumeSnapshotLink` CRD,
+  1. Handles `VolumeSnapshotLink` CRD,
-  - Checks if `VolumeSnapshotLink` is specified as `DataSourceRef`:
+  2. Checks if `VolumeSnapshotLink` is specified as `DataSourceRef`:
     - If specified, skip provisioning the volume

 - Populator:
-  - Handles `VolumeSnapshotLink` CRD and `ReferenceGrant` CRD,
+  1. Handles `VolumeSnapshotLink` CRD and `ReferenceGrant` CRD,
+  2. Datasource is handled in the below reconciler loop:
-  - Checks if `VolumeSnapshotLink` is specified as `DataSourceRef`:
+    - If `VolumeSnapshotLink` isn't specified as `DataSourceRef`: Skip handling the Datasource.
+    - Otherwise:
-    - If specified, check if the access to the `VolumeSnapshot` referenced by the `VolumeSnapshotLink` is allowed by any `ReferenceGrant`s:
+      - If namespace isn't specified in `VolumeSnapshotLink`: use the `VolumeSnapshot` referenced by the `VolumeSnapshotLink` as a SnapshotSource to pass to the CSI driver for provision.
+      - Otherwise:
-      - If allowed, use the `VolumeSnapshot` as a SnapshotSource to pass to the CSI driver for provision.
+        - If the access to the `VolumeSnapshot` referenced by the `VolumeSnapshotLink` is allowed by any `ReferenceGrant`s: Use the `VolumeSnapshot` as a SnapshotSource to pass to the CSI driver for provision.
+        - Otherwise: Do nothing (the `ReferenceGrant` check above will be repeated in the loop).

 The above implementation is just separating the logics in approach (a) to two components, and it won't help improve efficiency nor simplify implementations.
 Therefore, the description in this section is just for discussion purpose and won't be implemented.